Nensec/lsl-api-tester/readme.md

 - Names however need to be unique for each.
 - Parameters:
     - **string** name

+### ASSERT (6)
+Sends a message that is meant to be recived by the `<testsuite>_PH.lsl` script.
+It can then do any kind of custom parsing and comparison it wants.
+By default this is send via llRegionSayTo to the owner of the tester object on channel TEST_CHANNEL.
+However if you notice that size of the JSON is an issue for you due to the volume of messages you can configure the tester to instead send it via llMessageLinked instead.

+The message will be in JSON format, according to the scheme found in [assert.schema.json](https://github.com/Nensec/lsl-api-tester/blob/master/assert.schema.json)
+The ASSERT will be send to the processing helper script after waitTime has passed.

+The tester expects a message back on TEST_CHANNEL with the provided token as well as the answer of `fail` or `ok` prefixed with the `assert` command.
+The tester will wait for a maximum of 500ms for a reply back.
+Example: `assert 7321d897-ad5f-f98c-11ea-f5a56e2399ff ok`
+- Parameters:
+    - **integer** waitTime *(in milliseconds, max 5000)*
+    - **integer** channel
+    - **integer** type
+- Types:
+    - 0: *(Beginning of test)*
+    - 1: *(Since last SEND)*
+    - 2: *(Since last RELAY)*

 # Placeholders
 All parameters for actions have the ability to be replaced dynamically by a different value, something that is generally not known as a constant.
 These are called `placeholders` and you can refer to them in your actions using the `$` symbol as a prefix.
 The tester, by default, has two placeholders already defined that you can use: